P2GX/PhenoXtract/scripts/readme.md

 ### Getting Test Ontologies

 Run:
-`sh scripts/robot.sh` from the repository root.
+`chmod +x  && sudo sh scripts/robot.sh` from the repository root.
 If successful you should find small ontology files in `tests/assets/ontologies`